Camila Cabello and Normani Kordei Have a Sweet Reunion at the 2018 Billboard Music Awards

 No hard feelings here!

-Former band mates Camila Cabello and Normani Kordei reunited on Sunday at the 2018 Billboard Music Awards!
-While only Camila performed, both were in attendance at the show and were snapped in a sweet embrace outside of the MGM Grand in Las Vegas.
+Former band mates Camila Cabello and Normani reunited on Sunday at the 2018 Billboard Music Awards and it was epic!
+Both ladies performed during the night and were snapped in a sweet embrace outside of the MGM Grand in Las Vegas.

 Camila left the group in late 2016 after some collaborations with artists like Shawn Mendes.
 Although there seemed to be a little bit of animosity between the group at the very end of her transition to a solo career, it looks like all is well between these two.
 Plus, this photo is giving us all the feels.